Phues/Big-Data-Labs/TP2/README.md

     ```

-    Add the `count _lines.py` and `arbres.csv` to master image file.
+    Add the `count_lines.py` and `arbres.csv` to master image file.

-    Add the `arbres.cs` to HDFS so it can be treated by slave nodes
+    Add the `arbres.csv` to HDFS so it can be treated by slave nodes

     `hadoop fs -put arbres.csv`